 FROM UW MEDICINE TO THE INTERNATIONAL SPACE STATION: THE INCREDIBLE JOURNEY OF THE KIDNEYS ON CHIPS AND WHAT IT MEANS FOR LIFE ON EARTH

-In February 2019, a 230 foot Falcon 9 Rocket will lift off from Cape Canaveral bound for the International Space Station with a cargo that includes 24 kidneys-on-chips: an emerging approach to disease research with far-reaching implications for the future of medicine – and space travel.
+In the spring of 2019, a 230 foot Falcon 9 Rocket will lift off from Cape Canaveral bound for the International Space Station with a cargo that includes 24 kidneys-on-chips: an emerging approach to disease research with far-reaching implications for the future of medicine – and space travel.

 The orbital journey for these organs-on-chips is part of a multi-phase investigation that puts science on a fast track to new insights about the physiological nature of kidneys and has the potential to revolutionize the drug discovery process.

 And, it might help us get ready for life on Mars.
 (More on that later.)